Zaardev/gatsby-starter-foundation/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Omogbolahan AJIBARE
-tagline: Graphic Designer
+tagline: Web Developer, Designer.
 featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
 cta:
   ctaText: Know more
   ctaLink: /about
 ---

-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+Hi, I'm Omogbolahan Ajibare.
+A budding Web developer, designer proficient in a handful of of programming languages which include HTML, JavaScript & CSS.
+I am also skilled in the use of Content Management Systems (CMS) such as WordPress, WIX, Shopify, Drupal, Joomla and others.